All Episodes

 This is where I was born to be.

-Plus, uh, we'll be out all next week.
+Plus, we'll be out all next week.

-It was that course, by the way, after after Tiger Woods played in the U.S. Open, said there is no 10 handicapper that could break 100 on this course.
+It was that course, by the way, after Tiger Woods played in the U.S. Open, said there is no 10 handicapper that could break 100 on this course.

-And uh they do it like it did it at Beth Page Black this year.
+Like it did it at Beth Page Black this year.

-Johnny Miller shot a 63 there to win the U.S. Open back in 70, some odd.
+Johnny Miller shot a 63 there to win the U.S. Open back in 70 some odd.

 What do you mean, golf courses in Pittsburgh?

-They're all over the place.
+They're all over.

 What do you got against Pittsburgh?

-Oh, cowboy fan, that's what it is.
+That's what it is.

-Anyway, we're doing open line Friday today because it's open line Friday.
+Anyway, we're doing Open Line Friday today because it's Open Line Friday.

-We only talk about things I care about because I don't want to sit here and get bored or be bored.
+Monday through Thursday, we only talk about things I care about because I don't want to sit here and get bored or be bored.

-But on Friday I run the risk.
+But on Friday, I run the risk.

 I've been urged in recent weeks by the staff to announce when I have faked a call.